pypa/cibuildwheel/docs/faq.md

 title: Tips and tricks
 ---

+### Troubleshooting

 If your wheel didn't compile, check the list below for some debugging tips.

 - A mistake in your config.
 To quickly test your config without doing a git push and waiting for your code to build on CI, you can test the Linux build in a Docker container.
 On Mac or Linux, with Docker running, try `cibuildwheel --platform linux`.
 You'll have to bring your config into the current environment first.

 - Missing dependency.
 You might need to install something on the build machine.
 You can do this in `.travis.yml`, `appveyor.yml`, or `.circleci/config.yml`, with apt-get, brew or choco.
-Given how the Linux build works, you'll need to use the [CIBW_BEFORE_BUILD](options.md#before-build) option.
+Given how the Linux build works, you'll need to use the [`CIBW_BEFORE_BUILD`](options.md#before-build) option.

 - Windows: missing C feature.
 The Windows C compiler doesn't support C language features invented after 1990, so you'll have to backport your C code to C90.
 For me, this mostly involved putting my variable declarations at the top of the function like an animal.